paulwilcox/fluent-data/readMe.md

+## Announcement(s)

+Going through a period where I'm not updating the project that often.
+Doens't nececarily mean I've abandoned it.
+Just means that I'm working on some other priorities for a little while.
+I plan on returning to this.

+Anticipate yet another name change in the near future.
+I apologize.
+I checked github and npm to avoid collisions, but then I saw a 'fluentData' as a tag on stack overflow.
+Realized theres yet another area I have to check for naming.

+## Summary

 Manipulate datasets by chaining methods.
 Includes capacity to map, filter, sort, group, reduce, and merge data.

 `fluent-data` works like many of the methods on `Array.prototype`.
 However, fluent-data makes it much easier to work with arrays when their elements are objects.
 It also includes methods simply not available on `Array.prototype`.